Exploring Jamaica: 007 Action at James Bond Island, Luminous Lagoon, Nine Mile (Bob Marley) & Ocho Rios Adventure

 The A1 Highway - where reggae beats compete with honking horns Rose Hall Main Road, proving that even infrastructure can be scenic in Jamaica |

 Vagabond Tip: For a local SIM, skip the airport kiosks.
 Drive 5 minutes to any "Digicel" or "Flow" store in town.
-The plan we got for US$6 (10GB + unlimited social media) is a "Visitor Special" they don't advertise at the airport.
+The plan we got for under US$15 (plenty of data + unlimited social media) is a "Visitor Special" they don't advertise at the airport.
 Just ask for it.

 We stopped at a corner store for local SIM cards.
-The Flow plan cost us US$6.
-It gave us 10GB of data for 7 days plus unlimited YouTube, Spotify and social media.
+The Flow plan cost us less than US$15.
+It gave us plenty of data for 7 days plus unlimited YouTube, Spotify and social media.
 That's cheaper than most airport bottled water.

 Discovery Bay: From Columbus to Conveyor Belts

-On the way to our resort, we spotted the Bulk Patriot docked at Port Rhoades in Discovery Bay.
-This Panama-registered ship was loading what we guessed was bauxite or alumina.
+On the way to our resort, we spotted a massive bauxite carrier docked at Port Rhoades in Discovery Bay.
+Ships here frequently ply the Jamaica-Louisiana bauxite run.
+This massive bulk carrier ship was loading raw bauxite (the red ore), not alumina (the white refined powder).
 Jamaica exports these mineral ores like it's going out of style.
 The conveyor belt leading into the ship looked like a mechanical straw sucking the island's resources.

 |